utrains/terraform_job_preparation/README.md

     - **It’s Scalable:** at any time we can increase **(scale up)** or decrease **(scale down)**  the number of resources in our infrastructure by simply modifying the configuration files and then running the **apply** command.

-    - **Version Control:**code written with terraform supports several version control tools (github, gitlab, bitbucket, ...)
+    - **Version Control:** code written with terraform supports several version control tools (github, gitlab, bitbucket, ...)

+    - **It’s more efficient and reliable:** You can define, preview, and apply changes to your infrastructure, reducing human errors and manual intervention
 ***

 - **What do you mean by Infrastructure as Code (IaC)?**